SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

-# Add an HTTP endpoint to a managed service
+# Exercise 1.2 - Add an HTTP endpoint to a managed service

 In this exercise, you will learn how to add an HTTP endpoint to establish authenticated connectivity to a registered Cloud Integration instance.
 This endpoint will be valid for all ALM monitoring use cases.